Strict Subgoal Execution: Reliable Long-Horizon Planning in Hierarchical Reinforcement Learning: Implementation Details

 As described in Section \ref{sec:methodology}, the proposed SSE framework is an HRL structure that employs a high-level policy $\pi^h$, an exploration policy $\pi^{\textrm{exp}}$, and a low-level policy $\pi^l$.
-The exploration policy does not require separate parameterization for high-level actions, while $\pi^h$ and $\pi^l$ are parameterized by $\theta^h$ and $\theta^l$, respectively, and represented as $\pi^h_{\theta^h}$ and $\pi^l_{\theta^l}$.
+The exploration policy does not require separate parameterization for high-level actions, whereas $\pi^h$ and $\pi^l$ are parameterized by $\theta^h$ and $\theta^l$, respectively, and are represented as $\pi^h_{\theta^h}$ and $\pi^l_{\theta^l}$.
 To evaluate these policies, SSE defines the parameterized high-level value function $Q^h_{\psi^h}$ and the low-level value function $Q^l_{\psi^l}$, where $\psi^h$ and $\psi^l$ are the respective parameters.
 As mentioned in Section \ref{sec:preliminary}, the high-level policy and value function are trained to maximize external rewards, while the low-level policy and value function are optimized to reach designated waypoints incrementally.
-To facilitate this, the low-level policy receives the following reward $r^l_t$ at each time step:
+To facilitate this, the low-level policy receives the reward $r^l_t$ at each time step, defined as follows:

-where $\mathrm{wp}_i$ is the target waypoint at the current timestep $t$, and $(\mathrm{wp}_1, \cdots, \mathrm{wp}_n)$ represent the shortest path from $\phi(s_t)$ to the subgoal $\tilde{g}_t$.
-The high-level and low-level policies, along with their value functions, are trained using the transitions stored in the high-level buffer $\mathcal{B}^h$ and the low-level buffer $\mathcal{B}^l$ through the TD3 algorithm \cite{fujimoto2018addressing}, a standard off-policy RL method.
+where $\lambda$ is the reachability check threshold, $\mathrm{wp}_i$ is the target waypoint at the current timestep $t$, and $(\mathrm{wp}_1, \cdots, \mathrm{wp}_n)$ represent the shortest path from $\phi(s_t)$ to the subgoal $\tilde{g}_t$.
+The high-level and low-level policies, along with their value functions, are trained using the transitions stored in the FER $\mathcal{B}_F^h$ and the low-level buffer $\mathcal{B}^l$ through the TD3 algorithm \citep{fujimoto2018addressing}, a standard off-policy RL method.
 The value function losses for high-level and low-level policies are defined as follows:

-where $r^h_t = \sum_{j=t}^{t+k_t-1} r_j$ for a successful trajectory and $r^h_t=0$ for a failed trajectory, $\bar{\psi}^h$ and $\bar{\psi}^l$ are target network parameters updated via exponential moving average (EMA), and $\gamma^h$ and $\gamma^l$ are the discount factors for training the high-level and low-level policies, respectively.
+where $t'$ denotes the termination time of the low-level path execution, which is variable as the step concludes only upon success or failure.
+In the case of a partial success, $t_{\mathrm{wp}}$ (used to store transitions in FER) indicates the time step when the agent reached the last successful waypoint $wp_{\mathrm{final}}$.
+The high-level reward is then defined as $r^h_t = \sum_{j=t}^{t'-1} r_j$ for a successful trajectory and $r^h_t = 0$ for a failed one.
+The terms $\bar{\psi}^h$ and $\bar{\psi}^l$ are target network parameters updated via exponential moving average (EMA), and $\gamma^h$ and $\gamma^l$ are the discount factors for training the high-level and low-level policies, respectively.
 The actor losses for optimizing the policies are defined as follows: